bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

                            10               5
                     12         13        14    19

-            Now the problem is extracting the min out from the binarymin heap.
+            Now the problem is extracting the min out from the binary min heap.
             Thus we will be able to delete the given index value from the minHeap.

             **Algo:**